-Cogna’s Board of Directors, composed currently of seven members, is the Company’s decision-making body, responsible for formulating and implementing its policies and general business guidelines, including its long-term strategies.
+Cogna’s Board of Directors, composed currently of six members, is the Company’s decision-making body, responsible for formulating and implementing its policies and general business guidelines, including its long-term strategies.
 The Board is also responsible for appointing and supervising the Company’s executive officers.

 Under Brazilian Corporate Law, the Board is also responsible for contracting the independent auditors.
 The Board’s decisions must be approved by a majority of votes cast by the directors in attendance.
 The directors are elected at the Company’s Annual Shareholders’ Meeting for a unified two-year term and may be re-elected or removed from office at any time by Cogna’s shareholders assembled in an Extraordinary Shareholders’ Meeting.
 In accordance with the rules of the Novo Mercado Special Corporate Governance Segment, at least 2 directors or 20% of the members, whichever is greater, must be independent, and all directors, as of the execution of the Novo Mercado Membership Agreement, must, prior to their investiture, sign the administrator’s term of commitment referred to in the Novo Mercado Regulations and the rules of the Arbitration Chamber of the São Paulo Exchange (B3).